Lower Saxon State Railway Office

-The Lower Saxon State Railway Office (Niedersächsische Landeseisenbahnamt) or NLEA was a central authority that managed the operation of many light railways (known as Kleinbahnen) in the North German state of Lower Saxony.
+The Lower Saxon State Railway Office (NLEA; Niedersächsische Landeseisenbahnamt) was a central authority that managed the operation of many light railways (known as Kleinbahnen) in the North German state of Lower Saxony.
 These were predominantly those railways which the state had a financial stake in.

 History

 As in most Prussian provinces, a large number of Kleinbahn railway lines appeared in the Province of Hanover following the passing of the Prussian Kleinbahn law.